The following history report of the NYC Transit Police

 accountable chain of command?

-question that was asked was “Why did Transit Police management
+Another question that was asked was “Why did Transit

-disclosure about the Transit Police.
-Unfortunately, no further
+did every new disclosure about the Transit Police.

 Transit Police Officer had a uniquely different policing